Murray defeats Bublik to reach Stuttgart Open quarterfinals - WHIZ News

 Murray missed much of the clay-court season to focus on his preparations for grass.
 He reached the semifinals of the Surbiton Trophy last week, when he was beaten by Denis Kudla.

-Murray’s bid to reach the Stuttgart semifinals will be tested next by the top-seeded Stefanos Tsitsipas or Swiss qualifier Dominic Stricker.
+Murray’s bid to reach the Stuttgart semifinals will be tested next by the top-seeded Stefanos Tsitsipas, who defeated Swiss qualifier Dominic Stricker 6-3, 6-4 for his first win on grass since June 2019.

+Tsitsipas defeated Murray in their only previous meeting at the U.S. Open last year.

+Also, Nick Kyrgios defeated the fifth-seeded Nikoloz Basilashvili 6-7 (4), 6-4, 6-3 and will next face Marton Fucsovics for a place in the semifinals.

 Italy’s Lorenzo Sonego defeated another German, Jan-Lennard Struff, 7-6 (2), 7-6 (4) in their match that had been suspended on Wednesday due to rain.
 Sonego next plays second-seeded compatriot Matteo Berrettini.